Enabling legally binding e-signatures on mobile devices

 The ever-growing number of applications and uses for mobile devices has long been a hot topic.
-Using mobiles to electronically sign transactions and documents is one such use case, and many organisations have been looking for mobile e-signature solutions, which could hold legal ground in court.
+Using mobiles to electronically sign transactions and documents is one such use case, and many organisations have been looking for mobile e-signature solutions that can hold legal ground in court.

-Thanks to eIDAS, the EU regulation enforcing the standards that enable central signing solutions to deliver qualified electronic signatures (QES), it is now possible to eliminate the traditional problems with mobile signing (more on eIDAS later; in order to understand the regulation’s impact it helps to first set the stage with a background on the security challenges of using mobiles for e-signatures).
+Thanks to eIDAS, the EU regulation enforcing the standards that enable central signing solutions to deliver qualified electronic signatures (QES), it is now possible to eliminate the traditional problems with mobile e-signature signing.

 • Integrity of data – proof that no corruption has occurred. (e.g. using hashes to verify that no changes have occurred)